A Guide to Answering “What Is Addiction”

 The last category of addiction symptoms is the effects of the substances they are addicted to.
 This includes a tolerance for the substance.
 Often, this will also include the effects of withdrawal.
 With some substances, like alcohol, for example, withdrawal can cause death.

+When answering what is addiction, you also have to look at the substances most likely to lead to an addiction.
 In the world today, many substances have a high likelihood of causing addictions.
 These substances range in legality and availability, but they all have horrible effects on extreme substance abusers.
 Some of the most common addictive substances are as follows:

 - Prescription Opioids